 Peel and grate your beetroots.
 Chop the onions and garlic.
 Set aside.

-Rinse your chickpeas and pat dry.
-Place chickpeas in a bowl together with olive oil, garlic powder and salt.
+Rinse your chickpeas and pat dry so they're as dry as possible.
+Place the chickpeas in a bowl and drizzle over olive oil.
+Add the garlic powder and salt.
 Mix thoroughly so all the chickpeas are evenly covered in oil and garlic powder.
-Place on a lined oven tray and bake for 20-25 minutes, stirring the chickpeas once or twice while they are baking in the oven.
+Place the chickpeas on on a lined baking tray and bake for 20-25 minutes, stirring the chickpeas once or twice while they are baking in the oven (CAUTION - the chickpeas will *pop* so be careful when you stir them!)

-While the chickpeas are roasting in the oven, start making the soup.
+While the chickpeas are roasting in the oven, start making the beetroot soup.

-Fry the garlic and onion in a little bit of olive oil for a minute.
-Add the beetroot and fry for 5 minutes or so until softened.
+Fry garlic and onion in a little bit of olive oil for a minute or until soft, fragrant and translucent.
+Add the beetroot and fry for 5 minutes or until softened.
 Add the stock and bay leaves.
-Simmer for 15 minutes, or until soft.
+Simmer for 15 minutes, or until t the grated beetroot have softened.

-Serve the soup with a quenelle of horseradish creme, roasted garlic chickpeas and garnish with fresh thyme.
+Serve the soup with a dollop of horseradish creme, roasted garlic chickpeas and garnish with fresh thyme.